III. Notes to the Consolidated Balance Sheet

 Of the total pension obligation of € 558.0 million (2010: € 533.9 million), an amount of € 531.9 million (2010: € 510.9 million) relates to group companies in Germany; this represents 95.3 % (2010: 95.7 %) of the total amount.

 The following weighted parameters were applied to measure the pension obligations at December 31 of the respective year and to measure the pension plan expense in the respective year under review:

 The market yields on high-quality corporate bonds have fallen compared to the previous year.
-For this reason, obligations for pensions and long-service awards in Germany were discounted at December 31, 2010 using a discount rate of 4.50% (2009: 5.25%).
+For this reason, obligations for pensions were discounted at December 31, 2011 using a discount rate of 4.50 % as in 2010.
 The biometric tables issued by Prof. Dr. Heubeck (RT 2005G) were used for the purpose of measuring the obligations of pension plans in Germany.
 In the case of foreign group companies, up-to-date biometric assumptions for each relevant country were applied.
 The expected salary trend refers to the expected rate of salary increase, which is estimated depending on inflation and the length of service of employees within the group.

 In the following table, the defined benefit obligation and plan assets are reconciled to the recognized pension provision:

 Fair value of plan assets